 - Crumble cheese over surface

-- Roast until the shrimp are opaque and the tomatoes begin to burst, 10-15 minutes.
-If you want a crispier edge to your shrimp you can put the oven on broil for the last minute or two
+- Roast until the shrimp are opaque and the tomatoes begin to burst, 10-15 minutes depending on the size of shrimp (smaller ones will cook faster than the larger ones) If you want a little extra colour on your shrimp you can put the oven on broil for the last minute or two of baking (no more as you don’t want to overcook your shrimp) until the edges are golden.

-- of baking (no more as you don’t want to overcook your shrimp) until the edges are browned and crisp.
-Remove them from the oven and finish them with a generous squeeze of lemon and sprinkling of fresh mint and parsley along with extra cheese if you would like.
+- Remove them from the oven and finish them off with a generous squeeze of lemon juice and sprinkling of fresh mint and parsley along with extra cheese and lemon zest if you would like.

 - Serve with salad, bread, or pasta.
 I served mine with lemon parsley orzo and it was fantastic.
 Leftovers can be stored in an airtight container in the fridge for three to four days.
 When reheating, use a lower temperature to avoid overcooking.

 - In a large saucepan, bring 1 quart (4 cups) of water to a boil.